alibaba/hooks/docs/guide/upgrade.en-US.md

 - useControllableValue

-  - In the controlled mode, the internal state is no longer maintained to avoid additional rerender
+  - Optimized logic to avoid unnecessary rerennder

 - More other optimizations